 - legal representative

 The tribunal is independent of government and will listen to both sides of the argument before making a decision.

-You can also apply to the tribunal if you disagree with:
+You can also apply to the tribunal if you want to change:

 - a community treatment order

-- the conditions placed on a discharge from the hospital
+- the conditions placed on your ‘conditional discharge’ from hospital